 The WiFi-module is delivered with two different modis.

-* Access-Point (AP): The standard way is the Access-Point (AP) functionallity.
-This means the MSRTK Module spans his own WiFi-Network with the SSID “ANAVS_MSRTK_AP” with Passwort “anavsrtk”.
+* Access-Point (AP): The standard way is the Access-Point (AP) functionality.
+This means that the MSRTK module sets up its own WiFi-network with the SSID “ANAVS_MSRTK_AP” with password “anavsrtk”.
 Please use this mode for your first steps to get familiar with the system.

-* Connect to existing Network: Additionally, one can toggle to the functionallity where the MSRTK Module connects to an existing WiFi-Network.
+* Connect to an existing network: Additionally, one can toggle to the functionality where the MSRTK module connects to an existing WiFi-network.
 To give the information to the MSRTK module, please use the input-boxes for SSID and PASSWORD with the buttons “ADD WLAN-Setting” or “REMOVE WLAN-SETTING”.
-It’s possible to define a lot of known WiFi-networks.
-But take care, you must know the assigned IP-address of your MSRTK Module in your network to be able to communicate with the ANavS® Wizard to the MSRTK Module.
-The new IP must be signed in the message box with clicking on the “Settings”-button in the left bottom corner.
-How you can find out the IP-address of your MSRTK Module is described in the article Using the IP scanning-tool NMAP and how you connect per WiFi to the RTCM Base Station is described in the article Broadcasting RTCM-Data for MSRTK Modules.
+It is possible to define a lot of known WiFi-networks.
+But take care, you must know the assigned IP-address of your MSRTK module in your network to be able to communicate with the ANavS® Wizard to the MSRTK module.
+The new IP must be signed in the message box by clicking on the “Settings”-button in the lower left corner.
+A detailed description of how to find the IP-address of your MSRTK module is included in the article Using the IP scanning-tool NMAP.
+The article Broadcasting RTCM-Data for MSRTK Modules explains how to connect per WiFi to the RTCM Base Station.

 Figure 11 shows Step 3 of the ANavS® Wizard application:

-Now you have to define the count of used GNSS antennas mounted on the rover respectively screwed on the MSRTK Module.
+Now you have to define the number of used GNSS antennas mounted on the rover respectively screwed on the MSRTK module.

 The impact of your selection:

 The attitude is estimated with movement and coupled with the IMU-gyroscope (one GNSS antenna connected).
 With this setup, you need some rover dynamic (curves, circles) to get an accurate attitude information of your rover.

 The attitude (yaw and pitch angle) is already determined without movement using fixed carrier-phase GNSS measurements and coupled with the IMU-gyroscopes (two GNSS antennas connected).

 The attitude (yaw, pitch and roll angles) is already determined without movement using carrier-phase GNSS measurements and coupled with the IMU-gyroscopes (three GNSS antennas connected).

 Figure 12 shows Step 4 of the ANavS® Wizard application: